What is Loss of Consortium?

 - The loss of consortium was because of the defendant’s wrongful act.

 Because the loss of consortium damages are considered subjective in value, meeting such a claim’s legal requirements is extremely challenging.
 It can also be difficult to determine the worth of a loss of consortium claim.

-To build a strong case for loss of consortium recovery requires the expertise of skilled, aggressive personal injury attorneys.
+To build a strong case for loss of consortium recovery requires the expertise of skilled, aggressive Shreveport personal injury attorneys.

-Loss of Consortium Lawyers Gordon & Gordon
+Loss of Consortium Lawyer

 For over 30 years, Gordon & Gordon Law Firm’s founding partners, Stephen Gordon and Daniel Gordon have been vigilant advocates for their clients, winning multi-million-dollar recoveries for those injured because of another’s misconduct.